Official Global Travel Advisories

 - International driving licence – Swiss authorities

 - Information on road safety and regulations - European Commission

 The currency of Switzerland is the Swiss franc (CHF).

-Avalanches present a risk.
-The weather in mountainous areas can be unpredictable.
+Avalanches present a risk year round in mountainous areas, where the weather can be unpredictable.
 Always carefully follow the advice of local authorities.